 Lightning Map — Alaska

 Track real-time lightning strikes and thunderstorm activity across Alaska.
-With an average of 3 thunderstorm days per year, Alaska is a state with notable seasonal storm activity.
+With an average of 3 thunderstorm days per year, Alaska is a state with relatively low thunderstorm activity.

 3